-The carrying amounts reported in the condensed consolidated balance sheets for cash, accounts receivable, account receivable - related party, tenants receivable, security deposit, inventory, prepaid expenses and other current assets, accounts payable, accrued liabilities and other payables, accrued liabilities and other payables - related parties, deferred rental income, loan payable, interest payable, Value Added Tax ("VAT") and other taxes payable, tenants' security deposit, due to related party, and refundable deposit, approximate their fair market value based on the short-term maturity of these instruments.
-At June 30, 2018 and December 31, 2017, intangible assets were measured at fair value on a nonrecurring basis as shown in the following tables.
+The carrying amounts reported in the condensed consolidated balance sheets for cash, accounts receivable, account receivable - related party, tenants receivable, security deposit, security deposit - related party, inventory, prepaid expenses and other current assets, accounts payable, accrued liabilities and other payables, accrued liabilities and other payables - related parties, deferred rental income, interest payable, Value Added Tax ("VAT") and other taxes payable, tenants' security deposit, and due to related party, approximate their fair market value based on the short-term maturity of these instruments.
+At September 30, 2018 and December 31, 2017, intangible assets were measured at fair value on a nonrecurring basis as shown in the following tables.